Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint3/us27/01.requirements-engineering/Readme.md

 >
 > **Answer:** Each de team can decide about the aspects related to UX/UI.

+> **Question:** Dear client, in this user story you only want to list the Green Spaces manage by the GSM.
+Due to this, the GSM should be register in the app previusly, isn't it?
+Which atributes should it have?
+A  GSM is a collaborator?
+>
+> **Answer:** Yes, the app can have multiple GSM registered (for instance that can be done during usgin the boostrap);
+A collaborator is a person (an employee) that have a name, birthdate, a salary, etc, A GSM is a role played by a collaborator.
+Depending in the size of the company, you can have a collaborator playing multiple roles like GSM, VFM or HRM or different persons playing the same role like GSM.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The list of green spaces must be sorted by size in descending order.
 The sorting algorithm to be used by the application must be defined through a configuration file.
 At least two sorting algorithms should be available.